Skip to Main Content

 • If the dependents do not have a social security number, we will need:

-• Copy of their passport with stamped date of arrival (dependents must be in US)
+• A copy of their passports with the stamped date of arrival in the U.S. or I-94 form (dependents must be in the U.S.)

 How much of the monthly premium do I have to pay?